-Before you press play on Netflix’s brand new YA series I Am Not Okay With This — premiering Wednesday, 26th February — there are a handful of fun facts you may already know.
-I Am Not Okay With This stars It leads and real-life friends Sophia Lillis and Wyatt Oleff.
+Before you ever press play on Netflix’s brand new YA series I Am Not Okay With This — premiering Wednesday, February 26 — there are a handful of fun facts you may already know.
+Okay stars It leads and real-life friends Sophia Lillis and Wyatt Oleff.
 It is about a working-class teen girl from the rural outskirts of Pittsburgh who stumbles her way into superpowers.
-And its DNA consists of a team-up between some of the minds behind established Netflix hits The End of the F***ing World and Stranger Things.
+And Its DNA consists of a team-up between some of the minds behind established Netflix hits The End of the F***ing World and Stranger Things.

 Star Sophia Lilis says, “Though Stranger Things is supernatural in a way that I Am Not Okay With This is also, it’s kind of cut off from that [genre] … It’s its own category, I think.
 Because it kind of has this timelessness to it.
 It’s not really period-esque.”

-Both shows also tackle the daunting subject of mental health and suicide with thoughtful, oftentimes hopeful 28-minutes-or-fewer episodes.
+Both shows also tackle the daunting subject of mental health and suicide with thoughtful, oftentime hopeful 28-minutes-or-fewer episodes.

-That’s why writer/helmer Jonathan Entwistle says his team has applied the aesthetics of End Of The F***ing World to the superpowered framework of Stranger Things.
+That’s why writer/helmer Jonathan Entwistle says his team has applied the aesthetics of F***ing World to the superpowered framework of Stranger Things.
 “I just wanted to make a John Hughes movie with superpowers that can all be intertwined with a deadpan tone and a worldbuilding aesthetic that we did with End,” Entwistle explains.
-“It was just making a more irreverent Stranger Things and a slightly more sanitised End of the F***ing World.
-To meet them in the middle with superpowers.”
+“It was just making a more irreverent Stranger Things and a slightly more sanitized End of the F***ing World.
+To meet them in the middle with super powers.”

 Both of those series are anchored by powerful teenagers: Eleven and Alyssa.
 Okay’s Sydney has a similar set of superpowers to the former and the brown workman’s jacket preferences of the latter, likely leading fans to wonder where, exactly, Sydney ends up between the two.

 Still, Sophia Lilis could see Sydney getting along with TEOTFW’s Alyssa — particularly when it comes to their most emotional depths.
 “While Sydney is more reserved and constantly worrying all the time,” Lilis says.
-“I think they [could become friends] if they ever travelled together.
-In a way, they both have family problems.
+“I think they [could become friends] if they were ever traveled together.
+In a way they both have family problems.
 Alyssa has problems with her dad and Sydney has problems [with her dad].”

 Teen angst: forever the great equalizer — even across the Netflix universe.